kaltura-vpaas/webvr-kaltura-demo/README.md

 A free, opensource ready-made scene was downloaded from https://sketchfab.com/feed (you'll want to install the importer plugin for Blender)

-In the scene, a placeholder cube was created in the same dimensions (16:9) as the video and placed exactly where the video will go.
+In the scene, a placeholder cube was created in the same dimensions (16:9) as the video and placed exactly where the video will appear in the final scene.

 ![blender_cube](readme-assets/blender_cube.jpg)